Adam-D-Lewis/butler_events_calendar/README.md

 - Create a service account in the project.
 - Create service account credentials in GCP (json file)
 - Share target calendar with service account email address
+- set CALENDAR_ID and one of SA_CREDENTIALS or SA_CREDENTIALS_PATH env vars.
 - run script regularly